AKuederle/AKuederle.github.io/posts/_posts/16-03-2016-Get-Windows-like-applicationshortcuts-in-Linux.md

 ---
 layout: post
-title: How to get Windows-like Application Shortcuts in Linux (KDE)
+title: How to get Windows-like Application Shortcuts in Linux (KDE, Gnome, and any other)
 tags: Linux Bash
 permalink: windows-like-appshortcuts-in-linux
 comments: True